The Beach Boys' unreleased and bootleg recordings: A World of Peace Must Come (1969)

 A World of Peace Must Come is an album by poet Stephen Kalinich that was produced by Brian Wilson in August and September 1969.
 It was officially released on October 6, 2008.

 Friends remake (1970s)

 In the early 1970s, Wilson rewrote and rerecorded some cuts from the Friends album.
 Of the songs rerecorded, it was only the semi-instrumental "Passing By" that was eventually released on the compilation album Wake the World: The Friends Sessions in 2018, with notable differences being the addition of lyrics sung by Brian.
 The others are believed to have been lost or erased.

 Cows in the Pasture (1970s)

 Cows in the Pasture is an unfinished country and western album by band promoter Fred Vail that was produced by Brian Wilson in April 1970.
 In February 2024, it was announced that the album would finally see an official release, in 2025.
+Later delayed to 2026.